wangchengww/Tillandsia-compgenomics/calling-SV/README.md

 SVIM is able to call interspersed duplications, making it quite an interesting software.
 I ran SVIM with the following command:

 `svim reads Tfas_Pacbio_to_Tlei DTG-DNA-541.subreads.fasta Tillandsia_leiboldiana_26_scaffolds.fasta`

+# Calling structural variants with Sniffles

+Sniffles was run to have some form of control within the PacBio methods.
+Though we assume PacBio SV calling will be more accurate, I realized after an initial run that some of the output of SVIM was a bit irregular (overlapping deletions), so I included a second software:

+`pacbio_bam=/gpfs/data/fs71400/grootcrego/RERENCES_TILLANDSIA/calling_SV/sniffles/DTG-DNA-541.subreads.ngmlr.coordsorted.bam
+output=StrucVar_Tfas_to_Tlei_sniffles.vcf
+wd=/gpfs/data/fs71400/grootcrego/RERENCES_TILLANDSIA/calling_SV/SVIM
+cd $wd
+sniffles -t 48 -m $pacbio_bam -v $output`

+# Subsetting coverage of illumina fastq files

+Using rasusa, I randomly selected reads to ensure an average 5x, 10x, 20x coverage for each file.
+The original data was sequenced at 50x.

+First I estimated the genome size:
+`grep -v ">" Tillandsia_leiboldiana_26_scaffolds.fasta | wc | awk '{print $3-$1}'
+`
+This resulted in 906,467,929 bp.
+Subsets based on coverage were then created like so:
+`rasusa --coverage 20x --genome-size 906467929 --input Tfas_Illumina_50x_trimmed_pair1.fq Tfas_Illumina_50x_trimmed_pair2.fq --output Tfas_Illumina_50x_trimmed_pair1.fq Tfas_Illumina_50x_trimmed_pair2.fq`

+# Calling SV with Delly